UOP-Solarcar/systems-and-controls/README.md

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```
-- PlatformIO can thus be installed this
+- PlatformIO can thus be installed whis
 ```
 brew install platformio
 ```

 # Python Installation
 - if you have python installed, you can sinply run
--- this method is cross-platform
+- this method is cross-platform
 ```
 python3 -m pip install -U platformio
 ```

 ## Creating a new platformio project
-Identify the board you're using
+Identify the board you're using, for example if you know you're using an arduino uno, you can run pio boards with the uno argument
 ```
 pio boards uno
 ```

 using the appropriate board, initialize a PlatformIO project.
 For example:
 ```
+mkdir test
+cd test
 pio project init --board uno
-cd test
 ```
 This will create a project with the following structure:
 (dont forget to actually edit the README)